Contra Grant On Exaggerated Differences

 Might girls be worried not by stereotypes about computers themselves, but by stereotypes that girls are bad at math and so can’t succeed in the math-heavy world of computer science?
 No. About 45% of college math majors are women, compared to (again) only 20% of computer science majors.
 Undergraduate mathematics itself more-or-less shows gender parity.
 This can’t be an explanation for the computer results.

 Might sexist parents be buying computers for their sons but not their daughters, giving boys a leg up in learning computer skills?
 In the 80s and 90s, everybody was certain that this was the cause of the gap.
 Newspapers would tell lurid (and entirely hypothetical) stories of girls sitting down to use a computer when suddenly a boy would show up, push her away, and demand it all to himself.
-But move forward a few decades and now young girls are more likely to own computers than young boys – with zero little change in the high school computer interest numbers.
+But move forward a few decades and now young girls are more likely to own computers than young boys – with little change in the high school computer interest numbers.
 So that isn’t it either.

 So if it happens before middle school, and it’s not stereotypes, what might it be?